Gloria Pashby. Photo courtesy of Sheri Dizon.

 Gloria Pashby never held an elected office, never ran a Silicon Valley company and never donated millions of dollars to charity.
 Yet when she died in 2001 at age 65, her funeral at the 500-seat St. Lawrence the Martyr church in Santa Clara, California, was standing room only.

-“She had quite a knack with people,” recalls Gene Pashby, her still sharp, 90-year-old husband.
+“She had quite a knack with people,” recalls Gene Pashby, her husband, who is 90.
 “The pastor told me when she died it was, somehow or another, the biggest funeral he had ever conducted.”